Comfort women: Countries of origin

 The Japanese academic Nakahara Michiko from Waseda University wrote a paper on comfort women in Malaysia who were forced to serve the Japanese military.
 She wrote that the Japanese targeted their comfort women recruitment from all ethnic groups and not just one in the occupied regions.
-The Malay Mustapha Yaakub, who was Youth International Bureau secretary for the UMNO called for Malaysians who were victimized by Japanese soldiers such as comfort women to go out in public and talk about what happened in 1993.
+The Malay Mustapha Yaakub, who was Youth International Bureau secretary for the UMNO -United Malays National Organisation (Pertubuhan Kebangsaan Melayu Bersatu, PEKEMBAR)- called for Malaysians who were victimized by Japanese soldiers such as comfort women to go out in public and talk about what happened in 1993.
 He received multiple letters including one known by the pseudonym P who was interviewed by Nakahara.
-However, Najib Tun Razak, the head of UMNOF Youth and Defence Minister banned Mustapha Yaakub from talking about the Malay rape victims at the 1993 Austria United Nations Human Rights Conference.
+However, Najib Tun Razak, the head of UMNO Youth and Defence Minister banned Mustapha Yaakub from talking about the Malay rape victims at the 1993 Austria United Nations Human Rights Conference.
 Nakahara wrote about an ethnic Malay comfort woman who was raped and forced into sex slavery at a comfort woman station by Japanese soldiers.
 The Malay rape victim said "I worked like an animal, they did to me just as they liked.
 I had to obey their orders until the surrender".
 Nakahara said "Her daughter told me her mother has nightmares and cries in her sleep.
 She used to wander aimlessly after the bad dreams ...
 She told me herself that she begged God for pardon for the sins she had committed.
 She still suffers from her memory and her feeling of having sinned.
 It seems nobody in her village ever told her that it was not her sin at all ...
 She had asked her daughter to write a letter for her.
-However, her long suffering was left unremedied.
-The Malay woman thought that the UMNO party would demand the Japanese government apologize and pay reparations since she was a member of the UMNO but the UMNOF leadership refused to press the case.
+However, her long suffering was left unremedied".
+The Malay woman thought that the UMNO party would demand the Japanese government apologize and pay reparations since she was a member of the UMNO but the UMNO leadership refused to press the case.